Background pattern

 Greece

-This medicinal product is authorized in the Member States of the EEA with the following names
+This medicinal product is authorised in the Member States of the EEA under the following names

 Medicinal product name